-Jun took me into the hills behind the station as she explained the origins of renovation subculture.
+We wandered into the hills behind the station as she explained the origins of renovation subculture.
 “Masako-san didn’t come here with the idea that she would revitalize the whole city,” she said of the Aki-P leader.
-Instead, she heard a decade ago that a wooden building that she had liked since her childhood might be destroyed, she decided to buy it and preserve it.
+Rather, when she heard a decade ago that a wooden building that she had liked since her childhood might be destroyed, she decided to buy and preserve it.
 The Gaudi House, as it is now known, is a tall and eccentric form of weathered wood and swooping roof tiles, self-built by a carpenter alongside a steep stairway in 1932.
 The house’s walls contort at unique angles to conform to the shape of the hill.
-Like the Sagrada Familia, the project never seems to end, but Aki-P hopes to wrap up over ten years of renovations in about two years and turn it into a rental space.
+Aki-P’s Sagrada Familia, the Gaudi House renovation project has been going on for around ten years, but around two years from now it should be complete and ready to turn into a rental space.

 Just down below, Aki-P maintains an old house that functions as its main office and an old wooden apartment building that is home to a variety of businesses including a ping-pong parlor, and a recycle shop where Aki-P sells items scavenged from old houses, as well as an art studio and a bookstore on the second floor.
 When I visit, a group of little kids is chasing each other around the different rooms and courtyard.
 The proprietor of the bookstore, a 27-year old woman who attended university in Kyoto, rents her space for ¥18,000 yen.